Many Canadians are wondering where they can travel right now, should they choose to do so.

 Canadians need to bring proof of being fully vaccinated, with 14 days having passed since the last treatment.

 As of June 9, 2021, France first reopened for Canadian tourists, ONLY if they are vaccinated.
 Then on June 18, France added Canada to its ‘Green’ list, meaning un-vaccinated tourists are now also welcome.

-Vaccinated Canadians will need to show their proof of being fully vaccinated.
+Vaccinated Canadians will need to show their proof of being fully vaccinated, but can skip testing.
 Unvaccinated Canadians need either a 72-hour PCR test, or a 48-hour antigen test.